-SNMP get Operation Alerts FocalPoint can receive SNMP Get requests from an SNMP manager to read the Precise manager in case an alert state is raised or resolved.
+SNMP get Operation Alerts FocalPoint can receive SNMP Get requests from an SNMP manager to read the Precise Alerts database accordingly.
+SNMP trap operation When Alerts SNMP server is enabled for actions, Alerts sends SNMP traps to your SNMP manager in case an alert state is raised or resolved.